maks-sh/scikit-uplift/docs/contributing.md

 #### Git Commit Messages

 * Use the present tense ("Add feature" not "Added feature")
-* Use the imperative mood ("Move cursor to..." not "Moves cursor to...")
+* Use the imperative mood ("Move file to..." not "Moves file to...")
 * Limit the first line to 72 characters or less
 * Reference issues and pull requests liberally after the first line
+* If you want to use emojis, use them at the beginning of the line.